gmclachlan45/danmaku-game/README.md

 # danmaku-game
-A 2D Shmup being made as a collaborative passion project
+A 2D Vertical Shmup

+Made as a collaborative passion project

+## TODO